influxdata/docs-v2/content/influxdb/v2/admin/security/enable-tls.md

 In your terminal, run `chown` to set the owner and `chmod` to set permissions on your installed certificate files.

-The following example shows how to transfer the ownership to the user and group `influxdb` and to set read permissions on the self-signed certificate and key files generated in [the preceding step](#1-download-or-generate-certificate-files):
+The following example shows how to transfer the ownership to the user and group `influxdb` and set read permissions on the self-signed certificate and key files generated in [the preceding step](#1-download-or-generate-certificate-files):

 ```bash